RegardsOss/RegardsOss.github.io/docs/setup/swarm-quick-setup.md

 ### Create your hosts file

 Once you download and extract the `regards-playbook`, you need to create an inventory that saves the configuration of your setup.
-Create a folder inside the `regards-playbook/inventories/`, using by exemple a subset of the server hostname you want to install REGARDS on.
+Create a folder inside the `regards-playbook/inventories/`, using by example a subset of the server hostname you want to install REGARDS on.

 Let's suppose we want to create an inventory on a computer named `regards-cnes.host.com` :